jesusnunezpro/pem2jks/readme.md

 This proof of concept was written for Windows and requires Python 3.8 or better.

-**settings.py** must contain a resolvable paths to keytool executable, keystore, and PEM bundle.
+**settings.py** must contain resolvable paths to keytool executable, keystore, and PEM bundle.

 This script only uses packages from the standard library.